-(2) As adjusted to reflect the sale by the Company of 1,000,000 shares of Common Stock offered hereby at the public offering price of \$31.00 per share, deduction of underwriting discounts and commissions and estimated expenses payable by the Company, and the application of the estimated net proceeds therefrom.
+(2) As adjusted to reflect the sale by the Company of 1,000,000 shares of Common Stock offered hereby at the public offering price of \$ per share, after deduction of underwriting discounts and commissions and estimated expenses payable by the Company, and the application of the estimated net proceeds therefrom.
 See "Use of Proceeds" and "Capitalization."

-(3) Includes 31,500 shares issued and outstanding pro forma as adjusted acquired by certain Selling Stockholders pursuant to the exercise of stock options and sold in the Offering by such Selling Stockholders.
+(3) Includes 31,500 shares issued and outstanding pro forma as adjusted to be acquired by certain Selling Stockholders pursuant to the exercise of stock options and sold in the Offering by such Selling Stockholders.
 See "Principal and Selling Stockholders."
-Excludes shares of Common Stock reserved for issuance, but not issued as of June 30, 1997, under the Option Plan, the Director Plan and the Purchase Plan.
+Excludes 1,347,664 shares of Common Stock issuable under the Option Plan at a weighted average exercise price of approximately \$6.57 per share; 25,000 shares issuable under the Director Plan at a weighted average exercise price of \$12.59 per share; and 176,736 shares issuable under the Purchase Plan.
+Options to purchase an additional 257,701 shares and 25,000 shares are eligible to be granted under the Option Plan and the Director Plan, respectively.